omkardeshpande8/sse-aggregator/docs/explanation.md

    then we won't read any more events till the buffer is freed up by the consumer.
 2. Don't read records while calculating aggregates - This will also limit the number of records read into the buffer.
    If we get a sudden influx of data, then time to calculate aggregates will increase.
 And for the next second we might have even more records to process.
    This might have a snowball effect.
-This is turned off by default, because it requires locking on the buffer.
+This is turned off by default.
+It can be configured otherwise using the properties file